 FREQUENTLY ASKED QUESTIONS

-Reason #2: You were serviced by one of the mutual aid squads that bill for their services.
-Several of the squads located in the surrounding communities (i.e. Flemington-Raritan Rescue Squad and Whitehouse Rescue Squad) bill for their BLS services.
-Additionally, Robert Wood Johnson Somerset operates several BLS units.
+Reason #2: You were served by one of the mutual aid squads that bill for their services.
+Several of the BLS agencies located in the surrounding communities bill for their services.
+Additionally, Robert Wood Johnson Mobile Health Services operates several BLS units.
 There are several reasons why services from a mutual aid squad would be required:

-In all cases, the providers who bill for their services should submit the bill to your insurance company.
+In all cases, the providers who bill for their services should bill your medical insurance.
 If you have medical insurance and receive a bill, contact the agency that rendered care so that they can obtain the necessary information to submit the bill to your insurance carrier.